 Q: I recently checked my three credit scores and their average was 700 (702 to be exact).
 Is 700 still a good credit score or not?

-A: There continues to be quite a bit of speculation and downright misinformation online about credit scores in this range.
-It is definitely within the “good” score range, rest assured.
-Back in the good old days – before “The Great Recession”, a 700 may have been enough to get you approved for almost every credit card.
-However, in the years following the financial meltdown banks tightened their underwriting standards after millions of people failed to pay them back, resulting in huge credit losses.
+A: As with many things that are bantered about online, there continues to be quite a bit of speculation and downright misinformation about credit scores in general and especially scores in the particular range.
+It certainly could be considered within the “good” score range, rest assured.
+Back in the golden days – before the once in a lifetime financial crash, a 700 may have been enough to get you approved for almost every credit card.
+However, in the years following that financial calamity banks tightened their underwriting belts considerable after millions of people kind of forgot to pay the credit card bills, resulting in huge losses and write downs.
 Not to shed a tear for the credit card industry, though.
 They’ve been making record profits for the past several years and delinquencies are at historic lows.
+As with the rest of the financial industry, the card issuers didn’t have any permanent scars from that whole debacle.
+You and me, that’s probably another story.

 Not all credit scores of 700 mean the same thing, however.
 When people say “credit score” they are typically referring to a FICO score, which is by far the most widely used scoring system in America.
 It was developed by Fair Isaac Corporation in 1956, but has evolved over the years.
 It’s exact formula is a proprietary secret.
 The FICO score range runs from 300 to 850.

 FICO essentially has had a monopoly on the industry, so back in 2006 the three major credit bureaus (Experian, TransUnion, and Equifax) came out with VantageScore to compete.
 It used to run on a 501-to-990 scale, but switched to a 300-to-850 score in 2013 to more closely mirror FICO.
 So far is has yet to gain much traction in the industry.
 But is 700 good on the VantageScore scale?
 Nope!
 It’s only a “D” (they give letter grades for different ranges).